-Quite apart from that, modern research of the parables has seriously challenged the allegorical interpretation of the parables of Jesus.
+Apart from that, modern research of the parables has challenged the allegorical interpretation of the parables of Jesus.
 For centuries this interpretation has been very popular, not least because it has made it possible for the reader to read his own subjective, profound ideas into single words.
 It is the main point - or as here - the two main points of the parable that require our attention.

-When isolated words or passages in the Bible present problems, it is a sound - and reformatory - hermeneutical principle to interpret that which is less clear in the light of that which is more clear.
-This principle need not be applied here, however.
-The main issue is very clear.
+The main issue is clear.
 Jesus, the narrator of the parable, is a Jew, and both those that he defends and those that he criticizes through the parable are Jews.
 The message Jesus brings is for both "big" and "small" sinners, and consequently also for the Jewish leaders.
-From an exegetical point of view it is therefore absurd when Luke 15:31 is used as an argument that Israel, interpreted as the elder son in the parable, belongs to the father's house and is on God's way and in God's will.
-117
+From an exegetical point of view it is therefore absurd when Luke 15:31 is used as an argument that Israel, interpreted as the elder son in the parable, belongs to the Father's house and is on God's way and in God's will.
+148